yoctoproject/poky/documentation/ref-manual/variables.rst

       .. note::

          A corresponding mechanism for virtual runtime dependencies (packages) exists.
 However, the mechanism does not depend on any special functionality beyond ordinary variable assignments.
-For example, ``VIRTUAL-RUNTIME_dev_manager`` refers to the package of the component that manages the ``/dev`` directory.
+For example, :term:`VIRTUAL-RUNTIME_dev_manager <VIRTUAL-RUNTIME>` refers to the
+         package of the component that manages the ``/dev`` directory.

          Setting the "preferred provider" for runtime dependencies is as simple as using the following assignment in a configuration file::